Programs & Services

 In addition to programs, Corrections also provides a variety of services to inmates to meet a range of basic needs including medical care, counselling, psychiatric, spiritual and religious care, recreation, crisis intervention, etc. Volunteers play an important role in providing various services as well.

-The Ministry of Community Safety and Correctional Services and the Canadian Red Cross Society
+The Ministry of the Solicitor General and the Canadian Red Cross Society

 We are committed to ensuring that all inmates within our care and custody are treated fairly, with respect and have access to all the same services and supports as they would in the community, including those held on behalf of the Canada Border Services Agency (CBSA).

 As part of this commitment, a Letter of Understanding has been signed between the ministry and the Canadian Red Cross Society (CRCS), which outlines the monitoring role that the CRCS will have in provincial correctional facilities where immigration detainees are held on behalf of CBSA.

 The CRCS, through its Detention Monitoring Program, will provide independent monitoring of detention facilities housing detainees on behalf of CBSA, under the Immigration and Refugee Protection Act.

 The CRCS will begin working under the new formal agreement in the fall of 2015.
 All CRCS personnel are specifically trained volunteers and staff and will visit facilities to review:

 - treatment of detainees (by staff and other detainees)